georgiee/coding-for-kids/slides.md

 ![left](images/03-how/dash-dot.gif)

 ---
-^ The wonder app is about exploring and adventures.
+^ In their wonder app about everything is about exploring and adventures.

 ^ You don't create programs but you solve missions.